-- What not to do?
+- What not to do after giving birth?
 Don’t have intercourse or begin a rigorous workout routine until after your 6-week postpartum check.
 You’ll want to make sure everything has healed the way it should, and I would have to believe you don’t want to be pregnant going into your postpartum check.
 Yikes!

-- Figure out your time off work before giving birth.
+- Figure out your maternity leave before giving birth.
 Make sure you have made the proper arrangements with your employer so that you don’t have to worry about it after giving birth.
-Your time will be consumed with taking care of yourself and that sweet little baby.
+Your time will be consumed with your postpartum care and that sweet little baby.

 - You will be up and be walking after giving birth.
-It doesn’t matter how your baby came into this world, they’ll have you up and want you to walk as soon as possible.
+It doesn’t matter how your baby came into this world, they’ll have you up and walking as soon as possible.
 The medical staff wants to make sure everything is working before they send you home.
 Once you’re home, don’t overdo it.
 I was up and moving more after my vaginal delivery versus my c-section, but I was still up and moving.